hesptech/flutter_env_variables/README.md

 3. That should be it, now you can run the app.

-4. To personalize change the content in the .env file and the content referenced in lines String with dotenv.get('FOO').
+4. To personalize change the content in the .env file and the content referenced in lines ...

 ```
 dotenv.get('...')